doapp-ryanp/serverless-plugin-swag/README.md

 **Why?**

 Serverless currently maintains API Gateway configuration via Cloudformation.
-We like to have a clean swagger file in source control because:
+This does not work for us because:

 -  CloudFormation [has item limits](https://github.com/serverless/serverless/issues/2387)
 -  Serverless [deletes and re-creates APIG distro on every update](https://github.com/serverless/serverless/issues/2530)
 -  It is not a security best practice to allow deletion of assets from an AWS API Key (can't back with MFA)
 -  It is an industry standard, and the export swagger from the AWS console creates ugly and complex swagger
--  We can tie a swagger to a release.
+-  We can tie a swagger file to a release.
 This can be referenced and imported at any time into tooling like postman
 -  We view changes to our API Gateway before deploying to different stages
 -  CloudFormation is not good for frequently changing assets because it sometimes gets into a rollback failed state.
 You must delete CF and re-create.
 Not fun hitting this in production